-Bley A.E. et al; A retrospective study through NTSAD Patients experience significant diagnostic delays: Mean age at onset of earliest symptom was 5 +/- 3.3 months Average age of diagnosis was 13.3 +/- 5.3 months Diagnosis usually occurs on the presence of a hallmark cherry red macula Most common initial symptoms: Developmental arrest (83%); startle response (65%); Hypotonia (60%) Loss of head control by ~ 9.7 months Loss of ability to vocalize by ~14 months Loss of ability to reach for an object by ~16 months Loss of ability to sit up by ~13.1 months
+Bley A.E. et al; A retrospective study through NTSAD

-- Dysphagia / gastric tube placement: no specific data reported, but could be deduced from 'ability to vocalize' data - Symptom progression - Majority of infants gained some early motor milestones such as head control but lost achieved motor milestones - Most patients developed seizures (98%) and required multiple anti-convulsants - Early mortality despite use of supportive care such as gastric tube placement - Median survival: 47 months
+- · Patients experience significant diagnostic delays. - Mean age at onset of earliest symptom was 5 +/- 3.3 months - Average age of diagnosis was 13.3 +/- 5.3 months - Diagnosis usually occurs on the presence of a hallmark cherry red macula - Most common initial symptoms. - Developmental arrest (83%); startle response (65%); Hypotonia (60%) - Loss of head control by ~ 9.7 mo. - Loss of ability to vocalize by ~14 mo. - Loss of ability to reach for an object by ~16 mo. - Loss of ability to sit up by ~13.1 mo. - Dysphagia / gastric tube placement, no specific data reported, but could deduce from 'ability to vocalize' data - Symptom progression - Majority of infants can gain some early motor milestones such as head control but lose achieved motor milestones - · Most patients develop seizures (98%) and require multiple anti-convulsants - Early mortality despite use of supportive care such as gastric tube placement - Median survival: 47 months